DIY Rustic Wooden Christmas Sled

-Using the chop saw, cut a 45 degree angle on both ends of the 2x4s
+First, using the chop saw, cut a 45 degree angle on both ends of the 2x4s.

-Stain all the wood with my DIY old wood stain
+Next, stain all the wood with my DIY old wood stain.

 Simply drag your brush across the wood, leaving all the holes and crevices unpainted.

-Align the sled body onto the runners and screw it all together
+Last, align the sled body onto the runners and screw it all together.

-Add a pretty bow, wreath, or greenery by either hot gluing it on, or wiring it on with floral wire
+Add a pretty bow, wreath, or greenery by either hot gluing it on, or wiring it on with floral wire.
+Easy peasy!

 I wired mine on, twisting the wire firmly on the back of the middle picket to make my bow and greenery secure